-Highfield Energy are delighted that three of our Solar PV projects have been included in the list of provisional winners of the first Renewable Electricity Support Scheme (RESS) Auction published on 4 August 2020.
+Adding to our ongoing successful build out of Solar PV in Ireland, Highfield Energy are pleased to announce that a further 324MWp of our Solar PV projects have been included in the provisional list of successful applicants for the second Renewable Electricity Support Scheme Auction (RESS 2) published on 20 May 2022.

-Rosspile Solar Farm, Co.
-Wexford - 95 MWac
+Rathnaskilloge Solar Farm, Co.
+Waterford - 114 MWp

-Gillinstown Solar Farm, Co.
-Meath - 95 MWac
+Gaskinstown Solar Farm, Co.
+Meath - 96 MWp